Esri/data-collection-dotnet/docs/README.md

 * **DefaultZoomScale**: integer that sets how far the current location button will zoom in when pushed
 * **AppClientID**: Used for OAuth authentication
 * **RedirectURL**: Used for OAuth authentication
+* **PopupExpressionForSubtitle**: The title of the popup expression to be used to compute a subtitle for features.
+The feature subtitle helps differentiate features when there are multiple identify results.

 Settings used specifically and only with the *Tree Survey* dataset.
 These should not be modified.